-Key Audit Matter How our audit addressed the Key Audit Matter Valuation of inventories (Notes 7 to the financial statements) The Group holds significant inventories as at 31 May 2021 which exposes the Group to a risk that the inventories may become slow moving or obsolete and eventually nonsaleable or recoverable below their carrying amounts.
+Key Audit Matter How our audit addressed the Key Audit Matter Valuation of inventories (Notes 8 to the financial statements) The Group holds significant inventories as at 31 May 2022 which exposes the Group to a risk that the inventories may become slow moving or obsolete and eventually non-saleable or recoverable below their carrying amounts.
 We focused on this area as it involves estimation uncertainty by the management in determining the accuracy of inventories written down and in assessing the adequacy of inventories not stated at the lower of cost and net realisable value.
-Our audit procedures in relation to the valuation of inventories included, amongst others, the following: Obtaining an understanding of: the Group's inventory management process; how the Group identifies and assesses inventory write-downs; and how the Group makes the accounting estimates for inventory write-downs.
-Attending the year end physical inventory count and paying attention to the physical condition of inventories; Reviewing the consistency of the application of management's methodology in determining and estimating the inventories written down from year to year; Reviewing and testing the net realisable value of inventories on a sampling basis; and Evaluating the reasonableness and adequacy of the inventories written down recognised for identified exposures.

 There is no key audit matter to be communicated in the audit of the separate financial statements of the Company.
 INDEPENDENT AUDITORS' REPORT (Cont'd)